mrezanvari/RescueMaze_ScoreCalculator_Android/README.md

 # RescueMaze_ScoreCalculator_Android

 Score calculator for RoboCup competitions.
-Coded in C# with Xamarin.Android.
+Coded in C# with Xamarin.Android in 2017!
-It was made in 2017 and was tested on Samsung Galaxy S5.
 We used this for 2017-2018 IranOpen competition...